 \subsection{Knowledge Base: Wikidata}

-We use Wikidata\footnote{Dumps from 2019/08/01}~\citep{vrandevcic2012wikidata} as the target KB to link to, filtering out all entities that do not have an English Wikipedia page associated with that entity.
+We use Wikidata\footnote{Dumps from 2019/08/01}~\citep{vrandevcic2012wikidata} as the target KB to link to, filtering out all entities that do not have an English Wikipedia page associated with them.
 The filtering guarantees that all entity names are unique.
 Our final entity set $\mathcal{E}$ contains 5,891,959 items.
-We also define our relation set $\mathcal{R}$ as the super-set of all the relations considered in the datasets described below which consists of 857 relations.
+We also define our relation set $\mathcal{R}$ as the union of all the relations considered in the datasets described below, resulting in 857 relations.
 For different datasets, we consider only the subset of annotated relations to better compare with baselines.
-Although large, the number of entity (and relation) names is not a memory bottleneck as the generated prefix tree occupies $\approx$200Mb for storage (\eg, the entity linking system proposed by \citealt{blink} need $>$20 times more storage).
+Although large, the number of entity (and relation) names is not a memory bottleneck as the generated prefix trie occupies $\approx$200MB of storage (\eg, the entity linking system proposed by \citealt{wu-etal-2020-scalable} needs $>$20 times more storage).